GetFrontrunner/frontrunner-sdk/docs/includes/_quickstart.md

 Install the Frontrunner SDK using the following code.

 Contact [support@getfrontrunner.com][support] for a Frontrunner API Key.
 Keep this somewhere safe.
-When launching a Python REPL or running the scripts in this guide, make sure that API Key is set in the environment variable `FRONTRUNNER_PARTNER_API_AUTHN_TOKEN`.
+When launching a Python REPL or running the scripts in this guide, make sure that API Key is set in the environment variable `FR_PARTNER_API_AUTHN_TOKEN`.

 [support]: mailto:support@getfrontrunner.com